vermont42/JFATabBarController/README.md

 `TAB_ANIMATION_DURATION` is the duration of the tab-changing animation.
 The larger the number, the longer the duration.
 Set this to 0.0 to prevent animation.

 ## Notes
-`JFATabBarController` has been tested extensively on iPhone 4, iPhone 4S, iPhone 5S, iPhone 6, iPad 2, iPad Mini, and iPad Air.
+`JFATabBarController` has been tested on iPhone SE, iPhone X, iPhone 🎾, iPhone 🎾 Max, iPad XR, and iPad Pro.

 Because the app for which `JFATabBarController` was created, [Immigration](https://itunes.apple.com/us/app/immigration/id777319358), has no need for `UITabBarController`’s localization, badge, or accessibility features, `JFATabBarController` does not currently support them.
 The app may require these features at some point, and `JFATabBarController` will support them then.
 Pull requests are welcome.